torresferro/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+Welcome!
 I am a PhD Candidate in Economics from the University of Western Ontario.

-More info here.
+I will be on the 2022/2023 job market.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.